mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

     - in the real world things are not as clear, and sometimes a person might perform multiple roles
     - various roles orgs apply to data professionals, the tasks and responsibilities and the MSFT azure services they might use

-- **DB Admins** : manage db, assign permissions to users, store backup copies of data & restore during failure/recovery
+- **DB Admins** : install, upgrade, manage db, assign permissions (auth) to users, store backup copies of data & restore during failure/recovery
     - responsible for design, implementation, maintenance and operation of on-prem/cloud databases
     - responsible for avail, performance, & health of db - and setup DR/HA with RTO/RPO
     - manage security of data by granting privileges or denying access as appropriate